Skip to main content

 The concept of preemption lies at the core of real-time Linux.
 It involves interrupting the current thread of execution to process higher-priority events promptly.
 Deterministic response times are unattainable in Linux without kernel preemption.
 PREEMPT_RT, hosted at the Linux Foundation, is the de-facto Linux real-time implementation.
 While it doesn’t aim for the lowest latencies possible, it introduces mechanisms like priority inheritance and replaces locking primitives, making the Linux kernel preemptible with deterministic response times.

 Real-time Ubuntu with the out-of-tree PREEMPT_RT patches, brings real-time capabilities to the forefront.
 Offering reduced kernel latencies as required by demanding workloads, Real-time Ubuntu provides a time-predictable task execution environment.
-Furthermore, Canonical has supported the Real-time Ubuntu Linux kernel for over 10 years, enabling device manufacturers to focus on their business drivers.
+Furthermore, Canonical supports the Real-time Ubuntu Linux kernel for over 10 years, enabling device manufacturers to focus on their business drivers.

 Meeting real-time requirements with an RTOS